ClaraAbraham/Cplusplus-Program/README.md

 One challenging piece was the method function named, printMenu, because I had to create a loop that will print asterisks, whitespaces, and menu options.
 To help me with this project, I used Tutor.com to get online help from a tutor.

 # What skills from this project will be particularly transferable to other projects or course work?
-I think I will  ..
+I think writing code based off of a flowchart is a skill that is transferable to other projects because a flowchart is similarly used like pseudocode.
+It is good to plan out the logic before starting the coding process.

 # How did you make this program maintainable, readable, and adaptable?
 I used in-line comments and appropriate naming conventions, which is industry standard best practices, to make this program maintainable, readable, and adaptable.